 Take the emergency department (ED).
 We providers can't stop our discharged patients from skipping their meds and follow-up appointments and landing back in the hospital.
 And surely we can't be held accountable if a brusque nurse interaction gives our satisfaction scores a ding.

 Or can we?

 As a Medical Director, I was in a unique situation in which one physician group managed two very different emergency rooms at hospitals 16 miles apart.
 It was, (to my geeky scientific brain) a controlled experiment.
-If the same providers practiced the same medicine at both EDs, we'd be able to see which quality metrics were really under our control.
+If the same providers practiced the same medicine at both EDs, we'd be able to see which quality metrics were really

 The experience taught me an important lesson.
 When it comes to quality improvement, providers can often control more than we think we can.